andrewhodel/node-distributed-table/README.md

 Store the file data in dt objects as base64 strings, compress it if you need to.

+# example 4. world valid DNS lookups

+Even DKIM could be spoofed if you modified the DNS response of the public key's DNS record.
+Use dt to create a DNS resolver that resolves from many locations and validates that the results have not been modified using dt messages.

+Ensure that MX records are the same at every location before sending an email.

 # donate

 ## Bitcoin